Amy Duggan: Football career

 Amy Taylor was born in Canberra, Australia and grew up in Tuggeranong.
 She started playing soccer at Tuggeranong United FC.
 At club level, she played nearly 100 games for the Canberra Eclipse in the now defunct Australian Women's National Soccer League, and played professionally for Hampton Roads Piranhas in the USL W-League.

 She was a member of the Australia women's national soccer team, known as "The Matildas", playing as a defender in over thirty international matches.
 She was first selected to the Australian women's national team in 1997, at the age of 17—just six years after she began playing the sport.
 That same year she was called up for the 1997 Women's U.S. Cup to replace injured defender Bridgette Starr, scoring her first international goal as the Matildas lost 9–1 to the United States.
 Taylor was an unused substitute during the 1999 FIFA Women's World Cup, and that same year she appeared on the cover of nude calendar featuring current Matilda's players, designed to lift the profile of the women's game and raise funds to support the national team's activities.
 She wound up cut out of the Australian team for the 2000 Summer Olympics.

 After one year away from international soccer, Taylor returned to the Matildas in 2004 to take part in the Olympic qualifiers.
 She was again an alternate player for the 2004 Olympics tournament.

-Known as a tenacious defender and aggressive tackler.
-Taylor's succumbed to a number of ankle injuries undergoing two reconstructive surgeries.
+Known as a determined defender and combative tackler, Taylor succumbed to a number of ankle injuries and underwent two reconstructive surgeries.
 She retired from international football in 2005 to take on a career in the media full time.